nguyenphuminh/cmdweb/README.md

 ## Todos

 Note: The list is not in order.
-* Some basic guards to prevent DDoS attacks.
-* Ability to serve static files.
 * Serve/handle data through streams.
 * Add message parsing for more message formats.
-* The current response is stored in a Batch variable, which is limited to ~8100 characters, so I might use file I/O for this?
 * A better way to configure for each route.
-* A bettter way to respond/write to headers.
+* A better way to respond/write to headers.
-* Current way to pass information of requests to their handlers is probably vulnerable to code injection attacks.
-I will try to figure out an universal way to solve this.
-Already had some ideas, but they might be too slow.
 * Comfortable ways to deal with CORS.
 * DB integration.
 * Caching.
+* Check for code injection possibilities.

 ## Copyrights and License